-- The Quick Reference Guide for Sensor Alerts provides information about alerts that you might receive. - The Quick Reference Guide for Using the One-press Serter with GuardianTM Sensor (3) reminds you of the steps to take when inserting a new sensor. - The Quick Reference Guide for SmartGuardTM Suspend Features provides further details about the SmartGuardTM suspend features.
+- The Quick Reference Guide for sensor alerts provides information about alerts that you might receive. - The Quick Reference Guide for using the one-press serter with Guardian Sensor (3) reminds you of the steps to take when inserting a new sensor. - The SmartGuard suspend features provides further details about the SmartGuard suspend features.